typelevel/doobie/README.md

 ### Principles

- - Functional and typesafe, duh.
+ - Functional and typesafe.
- - Monadic API.
-No crazy DSL.
+ - Monadic API (no crazy DSL).
  - Write your own damn SQL.
- - Automatic resource handling.
+ - Must be impossible to leak any managed resource.
- - Structured, machine-interpretable, failure-proof logging.
+ - Logging must be structured, machine-interpretable, and failure-proof.
- - Streaming API for result sets.
+ - Resultsets are streams.

 ### Design Notes